 Transport to and from the venue will also need to be considered.
 Unless you have your own vehicle the options are accessible taxis or public transport.
 In Sydney call 8332 0200 to book a wheelchair accessible taxi and for information about accessible buses, trains and ferries call 131 500 or go to www.131500.info.

 Accessing heritage buildings

 The Disability Discrimination Act requires equal access for people with disabilities to all buildings used by the general public—this includes heritage buildings.
 Every opportunity must be taken to provide equal access.
 When conducting major renovations councils will require access provisions to be made unless “unjustifiable hardship” can be demonstrated.
 Further information can be obtained from the publication Improving Access to Heritage Buildings by Eric Martin.

-Can't get Access to a venue??
-Advice on how to resolve an access problem
+Can't get access to a venue?
+Advice on how to resolve the problem

 Firstly, identify who is responsible for the facility and negotiate with them.
 If a renovation is being or has recently been carried out to a shop or other public building and access is not provided, approach the local council or access committee to determine if access provisions were included in the Development Application.
 This includes lift access to the second story of a building if an essential service (ie a doctor’s surgery) is located on that floor.